 Pathophysiologic mechanisms that cause pulmonary hypertension include

 Increased pulmonary vascular resistance is caused by obliteration of the pulmonary vascular bed and/or by pathologic vasoconstriction.
 Pulmonary hypertension is characterized by variable and sometimes pathologic vasoconstriction and by endothelial and smooth muscle proliferation, hypertrophy, and chronic inflammation, resulting in vascular wall remodeling.
 Vasoconstriction is thought to be due in part to enhanced activity of thromboxane and endothelin-1 (both vasoconstrictors) and reduced activity of prostacyclin and nitric oxide (both vasodilators).
 The increased pulmonary vascular pressure that results from vascular obstruction further injures the endothelium.
 Injury activates coagulation at the intimal surface, which may worsen the hypertension.
 Thrombotic coagulopathy due to platelet dysfunction, increased activity of plasminogen activator inhibitor type 1 and fibrinopeptide A, and decreased tissue plasminogen activator activity may also contribute.
-Platelets, when stimulated, may also play a key role by secreting substances that increase proliferation of fibroblasts and smooth muscle cells such as platelet-derived growth factor (PDGF), vascular endothelial growth factor (VEGF), and transforming growth factor-β (TGF-β).
+Platelets, when stimulated, may also play a key role by secreting substances that increase proliferation of fibroblasts and smooth muscle cells such as platelet-derived growth factor (PDGF), vascular endothelial growth factor (VEGF), and transforming growth factor-beta (TGF-β).
 Focal coagulation at the endothelial surface should not be confused with chronic thromboembolic pulmonary hypertension, in which pulmonary hypertension is caused by organized pulmonary emboli.

 Increased pulmonary venous pressure is typically caused by disorders that affect the left side of the heart and raise left chamber pressures, which ultimately lead to elevated pressure in the pulmonary veins.
 Elevated pulmonary venous pressures can cause acute damage to the alveolar-capillary wall and subsequent edema.
 Persistently high pressures may eventually lead to irreversible thickening of the walls of the alveolar-capillary membrane, decreasing lung diffusion capacity.
-The most common setting for pulmonary venous hypertension is in left heart failure with preserved ejection fraction (HF-PEF), typically in older women who have hypertension and the metabolic syndrome.
-When the transpulmonary gradient (mean pulmonary artery pressure to pulmonary artery occlusion pressure gradient) is > 12 mm Hg or the pulmonary artery diastolic pressure to pulmonary artery occlusion pressure gradient is > 6 mm Hg, prognosis is poor.
+The most common setting for pulmonary venous hypertension is in left heart failure LV failure Heart failure (HF) is a syndrome of ventricular dysfunction.
+Left ventricular failure causes shortness of breath and fatigue, and right ventricular failure causes peripheral and abdominal fluid... read more with preserved ejection fraction (HFpEF), typically in older women who have hypertension and metabolic syndrome Metabolic Syndrome Metabolic syndrome is characterized by a large waist circumference (due to excess abdominal fat), hypertension, abnormal fasting plasma glucose or insulin resistance, and dyslipidemia.
+Causes... read more .

 Identification of underlying disorder: Ventilation/perfusion scan or CT angiography, high-resolution CT (HRCT) of the chest, pulmonary function testing, polysomnography, HIV testing, liver function testing, and autoantibody testing